 You can add the network zones as an Integrated Windows Settings criteria, allowing IWA to be used only when the user is in these network zones.
 When the user is outside of the network zone, IWA is not enforced.

-Note: Network Zones are supported on Akamai identity provider only.
+Network Zones are supported by the Akamai identity provider only.
 EAA Open API support is not there for network zones.

 Select the Akamai IdP provider you want to add the network zones from the IdP list page.
 Go to the Settings of your Identity provider where you want to add the network zones and select the section where you want to configure network zones.
 It can be configured in either the certificate validation section, MFA section, or IWA section.
 Once you have configured it in one section, it can be used in other sections.
 In this way, you can use one network zone where you can disable certificate validation for one set of users, another network zone for bypassing MFA for another set of users, and another one for integrated windows authentication.